 9. What if I need the loo?

-A wild wee can be considered as part of the experience 🙂 There are plenty of opportunities to slip away quietly 🙂
+A wild wee can be considered as part of the experience 🙂 There are plenty of opportunities to slip away quietly and you won’t be the only one.

 10. I’m worried about getting emotional

 The most common emotion that comes up is joy.
 Would you like to feel more joy?
 Some people might also process through grief, sadness or anger as the session goes on.
 I understand emotions can be scary and it might feel too risky to allow them to be felt.
-However, imagine how it would be to allow them and then process through them?
+However, imagine what a boost you’re giving your mental health if you were to allow them and then process through them?
 You have a fair amount of alone time and if you don’t feel like sharing anything with the group, that is absolutely fine.
+And if you do, the group is there for you.

 11. I’m worried about judgement from others

-This is something I do hear a fair bit, but I can honestly say you won’t see many other people and those that you do see – how can I put this nicely – they aren’t that interested in you You don’t have to do anything you don’t want to do, but you might hug a tree and like it!
+This is something I do hear a fair bit, but I can honestly say you won’t see many other people and those that you do see – how can I put this nicely – they aren’t that interested in you!
+You don’t have to do anything you don’t want to do, but you might hug a tree and like it!
+I think it shows how far we’ve stepped off the right path, that it’s considered weird to hug a tree, but normal to spend 95% of our time indoors, connected to some form of technology.

 12. I bet I get lost on the way there

-If you try it and the practice resonates, you’ll have a whole new way of engaging with the natural world around you that fosters emotional resilience and gratitude and brings peace, happiness, kindness and wisdom into each and every aspect of your life.
-A game changer!
+If you try it and the practice resonates, you’ll have a whole new way of engaging with the natural world around you that fosters emotional resilience and gratitude and brings peace, happiness, kindness and wisdom into every aspect of your life.
+Transformative.

 Here’s a video showing a typical session.